nwcell/bump-phonegap/README.md

 How to use

 1. Update the API key with your own  file Plugins/Ios/bump.m
-3. To be able to run this in a real device update the Bundle Identifier with your own.
+3. To be able to run this in a real device update the Bundle Identifier with your own and make sure you have the proper provisioning certifacte.